 Feel free to experiment with adding different sliced fruits or using fruit juices in place of the sugar and water.
 Have fun with it!

-- In a measuring cup or french press, add dried hibiscus and then pour in 2 cups of boiling water.
+1. In a large liquid measuring cup or french press, add dried hibiscus and then pour in 2 cups of boiling water.
 Allow to steep for at least 5 minutes.

 Top Tips